-If you wish to undertake more than a standard study load during any given semester, you must apply to overload.
-If you’re nearing the end of your course and need more credit points to fill the course requirements, you may be eligible to over-enrol.
+If you wish to undertake more than a standard study load during any given half year period, you must apply to overload.
+If you’re nearing the end of your course and need to complete additional subject to fulfill your course requirements, you may be eligible to over-enrol.

-Overloading refers to enrolment in 12.5 credit points over the standard semester full study load, (for example, completing 62.5 points instead of 50, or five standard subjects rather than the four).
-It is normally restricted to students who have consistently obtained good results.
-You may wish to overload one semester so that you don't have to undertake as many subjects the following semester.
+Overloading refers to enrolment in more subjects during a given study period than your course usually allows (for example, completing 62.5 points of full-time study during a half-year period instead of 50, or more than 25 points of study during Summer Term).
+Overloading is normally restricted to students who have consistently obtained good results.
+You may wish to overload one semester so that you can complete less subjects during the following semester.

-You may apply to overload and take more than 50 points in a standard semester if you have met all of the following requirements within the previous six months of study:
+To be eligible to be considered for an overload and take more than 50 points in a standard semester, you must have satisfied all of the following requirements during your previous half year period of study:

 - Have demonstrated that the subjects you are planning to take (in the case for overloading in Summer Semester) have been timetabled without clashes.